w3joe/Admi-Tokenstub/README.md

    <img width="902" height="212" alt="image" src="https://github.com/user-attachments/assets/20178fa4-047b-4337-bd89-663c173a589d" />

+## The Entire Process in a 2 min video:

+Check out this demonstration video of the entire process above if you prefer a visual walkthrough.
+You can find it on Google Drive here: https://drive.google.com/file/d/183j8jtXsYzDEmVw-FxGTVvwAhPBh5SRy/view?usp=sharing

 ## Pro Tip!
 GitHub Codespaces is included with free accounts but comes with a monthly limit of 60 hours.